 Magento 2 CDN Configuration: How to Set Up CDN Access for Magento 2 Store

+CDN is an abbreviation for Content Delivery Network.
 As the name implies, it is a network of servers used to serve content to users' web browsers globally in the most efficient manner based on geography.
 They are typically only used for static resources where it is safe for them to cache a copy of a file and deliver it to multiple users.

 A content delivery network (CDN) is an interconnected system of servers that are strategically placed in multiple geographic locations around the world.
 A CDN improves load times for your website and provides faster delivery of content to numerous users by duplicating the content on multiple servers known as edge servers, and directing the content according a user’s geographic location.

 Using a CDN allows you to reduce traffic load to your site while also improving front end performance by speeding up the loading time for static assets.
 When a web browser loads a page using a CDN, the bulk of the data transferred will come from a server close to them geographically.
 CDN services also implement excellent caching of assets that allows them to respond to requests faster than a normal web server typically will.
+There are several specific terms associated with CDNs.

 The Nexcess Edge CDN has 22 points-of-presence around the globe.
 It is fast by way of advanced caching that prioritizes your most frequently accessed files, making every site visit as fast as possible.